 Is your glass oven door dirty?
 Here is a tutorial showing you a step-by-step guide on how to clean the inside of your oven door with no harsh cleaning products or harsh chemicals.
 Today I will show you the baking soda method.
 This is a simple process that can also be used to clean glass panes or interior glass in other kitchen appliances.

 - Optional – painters tape

-*This above is my window on the inside of my oven.
-I did a test run of this in November after Thanksgiving and was happy with the results.
-My oven window isn’t as dirty this time since it’s only been 1 month but I wanted to share the directions with you.
+*Above is the inside of my oven glass door.
+I did a test run of this in November after the holiday season and was happy with the results.
+My oven window glass isn’t as dirty this time since it’s only been 1 month but I wanted to share the directions with you.

 Cover the window with baking soda.
 (You don’t need this much, I learned this – you can just sprinkle some on.)